zpz/zpz.github.io/_posts/2024-05-29-python-mp-manager-3.md

 managed_memoryblock = functools.partial(managed, typeid='ManagedMemoryBlock')
 ```

-Let's use a small example to demonstrate creating a shared memory block on through the manager and using it in multiple processes.
+In the example below, a shared memory block is created via the manager and is used in multiple processes.

 ```python